sayanalokesh/Azure_MERN_Deployment/README.md

 ### Basics
  - In the “Basics” tab of the AKS creation wizard:
- - Choose your Azure subscription.
+ - Pick your Azure subscription.
- - Select the resource group created before (“microservice_deployment”).
+ - Choose the resource group you previously made (named "microservice_deployment").
- - Enter a unique name for your AKS cluster (e.g., “Mern_Deployment”).
+ - Give your AKS cluster a unique name, like "Mern_Deployment".
- - Choose the region for your AKS cluster (e.g., East US).
+ - Select the region where you want your AKS cluster to be, such as East US.
- - Select the desired Kubernetes version (e.g., 1.26.6).
- - For practice purposes and development/testing tasks, select a cluster preset configuration that suits your needs, such as “Dev/Test.”
- - This preset can provide you with predefined configurations optimized for these scenarios.
+ - Pick the version of Kubernetes you want to use, for example, 1.26.6.
+ - If you're practicing or doing development/testing, choose a preset configuration for your cluster, like "Dev/Test", which is optimized for these tasks.
- - Specify the availability zones where your cluster nodes will be placed for increased resiliency.
+ - Specify the availability zones where your cluster nodes will be placed for better resilience.
- - AKS offers two pricing tiers for the managed Kubernetes control plane.
-Choose the pricing tier that best meets your needs.
+ - There are two pricing options for the managed Kubernetes control plane.
+Choose the one that fits your needs.
- - Choose an upgrade type to determine when the cluster will be upgraded based on new AKS and Kubernetes releases.
-(For example, you can choose “Enable with Patch” for recommended automatic upgrades.)
+ - Decide how you want the cluster to be upgraded when new AKS and Kubernetes versions are released.
+For instance, you can select "Enable with Patch" for automatic upgrades.
- - For authentication and authorization, you can choose to use local accounts with Kubernetes RBAC.
-This provides a native Kubernetes RBAC managed locally within your AKS cluster.
+ - For authentication and authorization, you can opt for using local accounts with Kubernetes RBAC.
+This means a native Kubernetes RBAC will be managed within your AKS cluster.
- - Click “Next: Node Pools” to proceed.
+ - Click "Next: Node Pools" to continue.

 ![image](https://github.com/AdarshIITDH/MERN-deployment-on-AKS/assets/60352729/f3827960-06d1-494f-9e65-f110a3fe2d23)